yizhang82/yizhang82.github.io/_drafts/run-mysql-docker.md

 ```

 Just keep in mind everything you do in the container is temporary and will be destroyed once the container is gone.

+If you want to do fancier thing like using your own my.cnf or mapping database to your localhost file, you can refer to https://hub.docker.com/_/mysql/ for more information.